Mutti499/yelp-camp/README.md

 >The user can only edit/delete the campgrounds and comments that they have added.

+>The user can reset their password with their email adress.

->All the data will pe persistent and is stored in the awazon cloud.
+>All the data will pe persistent and is stored in the MongoDB cloud.

 ## Technologies Used: